-Accordingly, there is no lack of variety in Viet-Nam's system of taxing income.
+Accordingly, whatever shortcomings Viet Nam may have in income taxation, one defect is not a lack of variety.
 There are, at present, five separate and distinct taxes, which together comprise the system of taxing income: (1) a tax of 1 to 5 per cent on wages and salaries; (2) a tax on profits earned by individuals and the self-employed at the rate of 16 per cent; (3) a tax on corporate profits at the rate of 24 per cent; (4) a tax on dividends and interest paid by corporations at rates varying between 18 and 30 per cent; and (5) a general income tax on all income received by individuals at rates from 1 to 50 per cent.

 Another way of looking at these five income taxes is to say that they form two levels of taxation.
 First, there are four schedular taxes applied to four distinct categories of income -- on salaries, profits of individuals, profits of corporations, and on dividends and interest paid by corporations.
 Among these four schedular taxes, only the one on salaries is levied at a progressive rate.
-Each of the separately taxed categories of income are then taxed once more when received by individuals under a personal or general income tax, levied at progressive rates and with respect to total income from all sources, including income not taxable under the four schedules.
+Each of the separately taxed categories of income are then taxed once more when received by individuals under a personal or general income tax, levied at progressive rates and with respect to total income from all sources.

 Initially, the concept of income under the general or personal income tax was income arising from property, trade, the professions, and from lucrative operations in which the taxpayer is engaged "habitually."
-Because of this latter qualification, capital gains and gambling winnings were not taxed.
+Because of this latter qualification, capital gains and lottery winnings were not taxed.
 In 1943, the restriction "habitually" was dropped, but in order that this amendment would not make lottery winnings taxable, the government made immediate provision for the exemption of lottery winnings from the tax.
-Capital gains also continue to receive special treatment in that they are subject to the tax on profits but not to the general income tax, and the law only taxes gains realized from the sale of tangible fixed assets.
+Capital gains also continue to receive special treatment in that they are subject to the tax on profits but not to the general income tax, and the law only taxes gains realized from the sale of tangible assets!
 Even the tax on the gain from tangible assets is exempt if the realized selling price is reinvested within three years.

 There are two dates of significant importance in the evolution of the administrative responsibilities of the income tax.
-When the several income taxes were introduced, there were three regional governments -- in the North, Center, and South -- and each region had several provinces.
+When the several income taxes were introduced, there were three regional governments -- in the North, Central, and South -- and each region had several provinces.
 Although the income tax was introduced in all three regions, the rates and bases of the tax varied from region to region.
-These variations in rates and bases were removed in 1953 when a new fiscal code was adopted, making the taxation of income uniform throughout Viet-Nam.
-The second administrative milestone was in 1955, when a decree created the General Directorate of Taxation and gave this Directorate the responsibility for administering the income taxes for all of Viet-Nam.
+Also, although the income taxes were levied and assessed by the three regional governments, the revenue from the taxes was received by the central government.
+These variations in rates and bases were removed in 1953 when a new fiscal code was adopted, making the taxation of income uniform throughout Viet Nam.
+The second administrative milestone was in 1955, when a decree created the General Directorate of Taxation and gave this Directorate the responsibility for administering the income taxes for all of Viet Nam.